Bernard Giles: Arrest

-Court
+Legal proceedings

 A forensic ballistic examination confirmed that Gerry had been killed with the revolver belonging to Giles, and he was subsequently charged with her murder.
 He insisted on his innocence, and in early 1974, his lawyers filed a motion for a forensic medical examination, which was granted.
 In the spring, two independent examinations were conducted, which determined that Giles did not suffer from any mental illnesses or abnormalities.
 He was declared sane, and a trial date was scheduled for April 29, 1974.

 The Brevard County State Attorney's Office said that if Giles was convicted, they would seek the death penalty.
 Because of this, Giles made a plea bargain with prosecutors shortly before the beginning of the trial.
-He confessed to the murder of Hamric; then, during the trial, he pled guilty to the murders of the three remaining girls and to a series of non-lethal attacks and attempted murders.
+He confessed to the murder of Hamric; then, during the trial, he pleaded guilty to the murders of the three remaining girls and to a series of non-lethal attacks and attempted murders.
 Giles admitted that he had been prone to violence from the age of six, often playing games in which he imitated killing the other participant.
 He claimed to have enjoyed pretend-strangling his childhood friend, who played the role of a witch in one of the games.
 This was confirmed by a number of acquaintances from that period.
 According to his testimony, he began to make his first attempts to attack girls in 1969 after dropping out of school but was unsuccessful.
 Due to the plea bargain terms, he was spared the death penalty and on August 13, 1974, was given several terms of life imprisonment.